 In my practice, I see many people struggling with an unhealthy relationship with their devices.
-They are among the estimated 210 million people struggling with Internet and social media addiction.
+They are among the estimated 210 million people struggling with Internet and social media addiction1.
 The brain-imaging work we do at Amen Clinics shows that tech addiction, which is considered a behavioral addiction, is associated with negative changes in multiple brain regions.

 Anxiety and mood issues

 More time spent on tech devices adds up to more problems with mental well-being.
 Did you know that teens who log five hours each day on their phones are twice as likely to have symptoms of depression?
-And in young adults, using seven to 11 social media platforms triples the risk of developing depression and anxiety compared with those who use no more than two platforms.
+And in young adults, using seven to 11 social media platforms triples the risk of developing depression and anxiety2 compared with those who use no more than two platforms.

 All those notifications and alerts from our gadgets can be so distracting, and if the buzzing or beeping occurs when you're knee-deep in a critical task, it impairs performance.
-In fact, you don't even have to read that incoming text message or email to experience a drop in your ability to complete the task at hand, according to findings in the Journal of Experimental Psychology.
+In fact, you don't even have to read that incoming text message or email to experience a drop in your ability to complete the task at hand, according to findings in the Journal of Experimental Psychology3.

-Sadly, self-esteem is too often tied to the number of likes you get on social media.
+Sadly, self-esteem4 is too often tied to the number of likes you get on social media.
 We collaborated with The Dr. Oz Show on a brain-imaging experiment involving the Tinder dating app to assess its effect on mood and focus in a group of men and women in their 30s.
 In this trial, when they got a "swipe right"—meaning someone using the app liked their pictures and short bio—it increased activity in the pleasure and mood centers of their brains.
 However, getting more "swipe left" reactions—indicating rejection—caused changes in their brains associated with increased vulnerability to pain and depression.